the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css-modules.md

 );
 ~~~~~~~

-We can also add inline styles as more dynamic styles in JSX again.
+We can also add inline styles as more dynamic styles in JSX, as usual.
 It's also possible to add a CSS extension like Sass to enable advanced features like CSS nesting (see previous section).
 We will stick to native CSS features though:

 {title="src/App.module.css",lang="css"}
 ~~~~~~~